-AGENCY: Texas Department of Transportation (TxDOT), Federal Highway.
-Administration (FHWA), Department of Transportation.

-ACTION: Federal notice of intent to prepare an Environmental Impact Statement (EIS).
+AGENCY: Texas Department of Transportation (TxDOT), Federal Highway Administration (FHWA), Department of Transportation.
+ACTION: Federal notice of intent to prepare an environmental impact statement (EIS).

-SUMMARY: FHWA, on behalf of TxDOT, is issuing this notice to advise the public that an EIS will be prepared for a proposed transportation project to construct the Spur 399 Extension, an eight-lane freeway on new location connecting United States (US) Highway 75 (south of McKinney) to US 380 (east of McKinney), in Collin County, Texas.
+SUMMARY: FHWA, on behalf of TxDOT, is issuing this notice to advise the is issuing this notice to advise the public that an EIS will be prepared for a proposed transportation project to construct an eight-lane freeway along the United States (US) Highway 380 corridor from Coit Road in Prosper (west of McKinney) to Farm-to-Market Road (FM) 1827 (east of McKinney), in Collin County, Texas.